rjbultitude/darksky.net-javascript-api/README.md

 * New or deprecated data points have been included or excluded respectively (see updates section below)

 ### Note
-Consider usind [DarkSkyJS-Lite]() which has _no_ dependencies and is around half the size of this module.
-It does not include the `getForecastToday` and `getForecastWeek` methods and consequently only supports `currently` - this means no `hourly` or `daily` data is returned.
+Consider using [DarkSkyJS-Lite](https://www.npmjs.com/package/darkskyjs-lite) which has _no_ dependencies and is around half the size of this module.
+The lite version does not include the `getForecastToday` and `getForecastWeek` methods and consequently only supports `currently` - this means no `hourly` or `daily` data is returned.

 ## Recent updates